Module 4.2: AppArmor Profiles

 - Design custom Mandatory Access Control policies that severely restrict a compromised container’s blast radius.

-- Diagnose silent application failures by tracing kernel-level security denials through audit logs and
+- Diagnose silent application failures by tracing AppArmor kernel security denials through audit logs and

-dmesg. - Implement robust AppArmor profiles across a Kubernetes cluster using DaemonSets and Pod annotations.
+dmesg. - Implement AppArmor profiles across a Kubernetes 1.35 cluster using node-loaded policies and Pod

 Why This Module Matters